Tomb of Akhethetep

-The Tomb of Akhethetep, also known as Mastaba of Akhethetep (Mastaba d'Akhethétep), is a tomb complex in Saqqarah, Egypt.
+The Tomb of Akhethetep, also known as Mastaba of Akhethetep (Mastaba d'Akhethétep), is a tomb in Saqqara, Egypt.
 It was built for Akhethetep, a royal official, near the western part of the Pyramid of Djoser.
-Akhethetep was an official with several, mainly religious titles. including priest of Heka, priest of Khnum and priest of Horus.
+Akhethetep was an official with several, mainly religious titles, including priest of Heka, priest of Khnum and priest of Horus.
 The tomb's decorated chapel was removed in 1903 and reassembled at the Louvre in Paris, where it is also known as the "Mastaba of Akhethetep" or simply "le mastaba du Louvre".

 History

-The tomb was discovered in 1903 by a team of Georges Aaron Bénédite, Curator of the Louvre's Egyptian Department, Hilda Petrie, and Margaret Murray.
+The tomb was discovered on 28 March 1903 by a team led by Georges Bénédite, Curator of the Louvre's Egyptian Department, Hilda Petrie, and Margaret Murray.
 In line with Egypt's policy at the time, the Louvre was allowed to buy the entire chapel, and relocate and reassemble it to Paris.

 The chapel was initially displayed in 1905 in the ground floor of the aile des Sessions in the Denon (South) Wing of the Louvre Palace, which the museum had recently taken over from non-museum users.
-It was then moved in 1934–35 to its current location in the Sully (East) Wing.
+It was then moved in 1934 or 1935 to its current location in the Sully (East) Wing.
 It was entirely disassembled in 2019, reassembled and reopened on 24 June 2021.